jupyter/jupyter_client/README.md

 ## Run the Test Suite

-Use `pytest` to run the test suite:
+Use `py.test` to run the test suite:

     cd /my/projects/jupyter_client/
-    pytest
+    py.test

 The full test suite takes a while.
 During development, you'll probably prefer to run only the tests relevant to your changes.
-You can tell `pytest` to run just the tests from a single file by providing the path to the file.
+You can tell `py.test` to run just the tests from a single file by providing the path to the file.
 For example:

     cd /my/projects/jupyter_client
-    pytest jupyter_client/tests/test_session.py
+    py.test jupyter_client/tests/test_session.py

 ## Build the Documentation